 - The TO may identify some aspects within the house that CarillionAmey can address that may help the situation, such as clearing or fitting trickle vents, clearing airbricks etc. The TO will also provide advice on how to prevent the mould from returning

 - If the mould is believed to be caused by structural issues, the TO will request a further survey to produce a report detailing potential works and costs involved for DIO approval.
 In the meantime, the TO will provide advice on what you can do to alleviate the problem.

-AFF would like to know the addresses of ALL SFA and SSFA which area affected by mould – please click on the link below to register your SFA/SSFA on our database.
+AFF would like to know the addresses of ALL SFA and SSFA which area affected by mould – please click to register your SFA/SSFA on our database.